Skip to main content

 Time granularity

-Time granularity determines how to bucket data across the timestamp dimension using UTC timedays start at 00:00 UTC.
+The time granularity determines how to bucket data across the timestamp dimension using UTC timedays start at 00:00 UTC.
+By default, Polaris buckets input data at millisecond granularity.

 Polaris supports the following time granularity options to bucket input data: